 - Establish an eating routine – eat the same meals each day (porridge w/apple for breakfast, pizza/noodles for lunch, dal bhat for dinner).

-- Adding sugar to tea, water and food is a good way to consume extra calories and gain quick energy.
+- Adding sugar to tea, water, and food is an excellent way to consume extra calories and gain quick energy.